 The research presented in this article should be treated as enriching the indicated considerations, but more importantly, as filling a specific research gap.
 While quite a lot of space is devoted to gamers in general, researchers rarely deal with sports gamers.
 It is not only a matter of using fan studies while researching them.
-Generally, there is a considerable deficit when it comes to discovering the social and cultural dimensions of sports gamer communities, as reported by Stein et al. (2013).
+Generally, there is a considerable deficit when it comes to discovering the social and cultural dimensions of sports gamer communities, as reported by Abraham Stein, Konstantin Mitgutsch, and Mia Consalvo (2013).
 They stated that "[s]ports video games rank among the most successful products of the game industry.
 Yet, very little is known about the players of sports video games, resulting in a blind spot for media and video game research" (2013, p.
-345).6
+345)3.